Zaza Pachulia

-Zaza Pachulia (ზაზა ფაჩულია; /ka/ born Zaur Pachulia; 10 February 1984) is a Georgian professional basketball executive and former player who is a basketball operations consultant for the Golden State Warriors of the National Basketball Association (NBA).
+Zaur "Zaza" Pachulia (ზაზა ფაჩულია; /ka/, born 10 February 1984) is a Georgian professional basketball executive and former player who is a basketball operations consultant for the Golden State Warriors of the National Basketball Association (NBA).

 Beginning his professional career in Turkey as a teenager, Pachulia was drafted in the second round of the 2003 NBA draft by the Orlando Magic.
 He played for seven teams in his 16-year NBA career, winning two championships with the Warriors in 2017 and 2018.
 He also played for the Georgia national team, captaining them in multiple tournaments.
 Pachulia also had a reputation of being a "dirty" player, notably injuring Kawhi Leonard during the 2017 playoffs that led to a rule change named after him, called the "Zaza rule".

 Professional career

 Ülkerspor (1999–2003)

 Pachulia started playing basketball at an early age in Georgia.
 He was approximately 6 ft 8 in at the age of 13.
 He was scouted and recruited by the Turkish professional team Ülkerspor when he was a teenager.
 He became a member of the Georgian junior national basketball team at a young age, leading them at various tournaments.